Enjoy the last tropical forest in Europe: Los Alcornocales Natural Park

 NEARBY TOWNS TO VISIT

 If you enjoyed the visit to Los Alcornocales Natural Park, do not hesitate to visit the white villages that comprise it.
 These locations ooze artistic and cultural heritage which, in turn, make them charming.
-So we recommend that you approach Jimena de la Frontera, Alcalá de los Gazules or Castellar, to name a few.
+So we recommend that you approach Jimena de la Frontera, Alcalá de los Gazules or Castellar de la Frontera, to name a few.
 In addition, coastal villages are near the rainforest, so you can also enjoy the sun and the beach as well as water sports such as surfing and sailing.

 WHERE TO STAY

-If you are looking for accommodation to enjoy Los Alcornocales Natural Park, we recommend you stay at Fuerte Conil.
+If you are looking for accommodation to enjoy Los Alcornocales Natural Park, we recommend you stay at Fuerte Conil Resort.
 This hotel is the perfect option to relax and rest after a day in contact with nature.
-During your stay you will have the comfort and tranquillity only a chain of hotels with 50 years experience can provide.
+During your stay you will have the comfort and tranquillity only a chain of hotels with 60 years experience can provide.
 Located oposite one of the most beautiful beaches in Spain, La Fontanilla Beach, only 5 minutes away on foot from the centre of Conil de la Frontera, this hotel inspires familiarity.
 An ideal choice for a perfect destination.